MrArgparse/WallpaperSwitcher/README.md

 - Change The shortcut

-- Use a 2nd folder with the arrow keys
+- Use a 2nd folder with different shortcuts

 - Set a random wallpaper

-- Change wallpapers on a time based apporach.
+- Change wallpapers on a time based apporach